Vision, Mission, Values, and Profile

 - Support faculty development and engagement in teaching, scholarship, and service (instructor evaluations, scholarly publications, scholarly presentations, service on university, professional and community-based committees).

-- Deliver a curriculum that provides students with knowledge, skills and clinical abilities included in the 8 content areas defined by CAATE: evidence-based practice; prevention and health promotion; clinical examination and diagnosis; acute care of injury and illness; therapeutic interventions; psychosocial strategies and referral; healthcare administration; and professional development and responsibility (BOC first-time pass rate and BOC pass rate).
+- Deliver a curriculum that provides students with knowledge, skills and clinical abilities included in the curricular content areas defined by CAATE: foundational knoweldge; core competencies; patient/client care; prevention, health promotion, and wellness; and healthcare administration.

 The Mercer University Athletic Training Graduate will: